Quantizing a Non-locally Massive 2-form Model: Introduction

-\paragraph*{}The present work is organized as follows.
-Section \ref{sec:level2} reviews the 2-form formulation and the non-local 1-form model of Ref. \cite{Vyas2016}, with possible origins of such dynamics.
-The classical treatment of the non-local 2-form model is carried out in Section \ref{sec:lavel3}.
-The correct degrees of freedom are obtained from multiple approaches, consistent with a subsequent Dirac bracket analysis that identifies them despite the non-locality.
-Section \ref{sec:level4} contains covariant canonical quantization of the system in both covariant and non-covariant gauges, followed by a path-integral treatment.
-Conclusions and discussions regarding possible further aspects make up Section \ref{sec:level5}.
+The manuscript is organized as follows.
+Section \ref{sec:level2} briefly reviews the massive 2-form formulation and the non-local 1-form model of \cite{Vyas2016}.
+The Classical degrees of freedom are obtained in Section \ref{sec:lavel3} highlighting the interplay of gauge-fixing and non-locality.
+Section \ref{sec:level4} contains the canonical Dirac analysis in a gauge-independent way, followed by the construction of quantum brackets in both covariant and non-covariant gauges, concluding with the path-integral treatment.
+We further compare these different approaches leading to the same physical outcomes.
+Conclusions and discussions regarding possible further aspects constitute Section \ref{sec:level5}.